Battle of Drøbak Sound: Norway

-The main battery consisted of three 28 cm Krupp guns called Moses, Aron and Josva.
+The main battery consisted of three aging 28 cm guns (made at the turn of the century by the German armaments firm Krupp) called Moses, Aron and Josva.
 There were enough trained gunners for one gun.
 They were split between two guns and assisted by non-combatant privates, including cooks.
-All the guns were loaded with live high-explosive shells.
+All three guns were loaded with live high-explosive shells.

-The fortress' torpedo battery was armed with 40-year-old Austro-Hungarian Whitehead torpedoes.
-The weapons had been practice-launched over 200 times; despite doubts they functioned properly during the battle.
+The fortress' torpedo battery, on the southeastern side of the islet of North Kaholmen (Nordre Kaholmen) (whose southern shore is only 20 m north of South Kaholmen), was armed with Whitehead torpedoes that had been manufactured at the turn of the century in Austria-Hungary.
+The weapons had been practice-launched over 200 times; despite doubts, they functioned properly during the battle.
 The battery had three launch tunnels opening 3 m below the surface.
-There were six torpedoes ready to launch, and another three as reloads.
+There were six torpedoes ready to launch, and another three were available as reloads.

-The torpedo battery was commanded by Kommandørkaptein (Commander Senior Grade) Andreas Anderssen, who lived in Drøbak.
-He was a temporary substitute for the commanding officer who went on sick leave in March 1940.
-Late on 8 April, during the action in the Oslofjord, Eriksen ordered Anderssen to the battery; Anderssen donned his old uniform and was transported across the fjord to the battery by boat.
-Anderssen was familiar with the post; he first served at the battery in 1909 and was its commander by the time he retired in 1927.
-Anderssen was recalled to active duty in March.
+The torpedo battery was commanded by Kommandørkaptein (Commander Junior Grade) Andreas Anderssen, who lived in Drøbak.
+Late on 8 April, during the action in the Oslofjord further south near the island of Rauøy, Eriksen ordered Anderssen, who was a few weeks away from his 61st birthday, to the battery; Anderssen donned his old uniform and was transported the short distance across the sound to the battery by boat.
+Anderssen was familiar with the post; he first served at the battery in 1909 and he retired in 1927 as its commander.
+Anderssen was recalled to active duty in March 1940 as a temporary substitute for the battery’s commanding officer, who was on sick leave.